 The workforce at both organizations includes employees, volunteers and medical staff.
 For the purpose of this Integration Proposal, only employees and medical staff have been considered.
-(As noted previously, detailed HR analyses will include volunteers as integration planning continues.)
+(As noted previously, detailed HR planning in the next phase will include volunteers.)

 Both organizations are focused on ensuring an optimal employee experience throughout the entire employment lifecycle through the development and implementation of effective strategies, policies and processes.
-The HR plans align with the overall strategy of the respective organizations and influence and impact organizational quality and fiscal results.
+The HR plans align with the overall strategy of their respective organizations, and influence and impact organizational quality and fiscal results.